dennisguse/dissertation/#1-structure/1-structure.md

 # Working title:
-1. Multi-episodic subjective Quality of Telecommunication Services: Effects over Time
+1. Multi-episodic Subjective Quality of Telecommunication Services: Temporal Effects
 2. Subjective Quality of Telecommunication Services: Effects of Multi-episodic usage

 ## 1. Motivation, Research Question and Outline
-### Research Question
+### Research Questions
+1. How does an overall quality evolve over multiple interactions (multiple episodes) with the one system/service for one user?
-How does an overall quality evolve, if a user is using a system several times / episodes / session?
+2. How does an overall quality evolve over multiple interactions using a bundle, e.g. more than one system/service for one user?

+Goal: Find underlying effects and create service-dependant or better service-independent models.

 Part 1: Motivation and Fundamentals
 ### Motivation
+	Telecommunication service (why important, what kind of degradations, short overview on distribution and how did those evolve)
-	Services usage, re-usage, churn etc.
+		Goal: Make customer happy for as little money as possible for infrastructure Services usage, re-usage, churn etc.

+### Definition of Service: The Business Perspective
+	What is a service in this case?
+	Definition: Service Quality
+	Which parties are participating in a telecommunication service? service provider, customer, network provider and "business" provider business impact: how does the money flow and ?net neutrality? as business driver

+	Service/Product bundles (TODO)

+	Business impact of low performing services: churn Proposes measurement methods for business performance: NPS (TODO)

+	Quality estimation needed as input for business models, however def. quality must be checked carefully.

+	Acceptability, Willingness-to-pay

 ### Perception, Quality and Quality of Experience, Performance, Subjective vs. Objective Quality, Different Types of Models
 [WhitePaper], [QoE Book: Quality of Experiencing], [Jekosch]
 	Distinction QoS (Prioritisation)